Partition-Aware Profiling and Sampling

 Partition-Aware Profiling

-Profile only specific partitions of your data:
+Profile only specific partitions of your data by configuring partition settings in ODCS contracts:

 key: event_date # Partition column name